 - Chopping board and sharp knife

 - Wooden spoon or spatula

 - Fine grate

-Place the tofu pieces in your largest bowl, add the lemon zest, 1 tablespoon of chili oil, and Tamari or soy sauce.
+Add tofu pieces to bowl and season with lemon zest, 1 tablespoon of chili oil, and tamari or soy sauce.

-Stir the contents of the pan occasionally to mix the ingredients thoroughly, and to avoid burning the vegetables.
+Be sure to keep stirring the contents of the pan so as to mix the ingredients thoroughly, and avoid burning the vegetables.

 7. After draining the water from your noodles, add them to the wok.
 Stir fry for 2-3 more minutes.